Wade008/T2A1-B-Workbook/README.md

 #### Algorithm description

-The linear search algorithm works by looping over a list of elements, starting with the first element and working through each element until the value is found or the end of the list.
+The linear search algorithm works by looping over a list of elements, starting with the first element and working through each element until the value is found or the end of the list is reached.
 Essentially, the function above loops over elements in a list in a consistent order and only checks each element once until the value is found (Real Python, 2020a).

 **Example:** using the linear search algorithm to find the index for the value 10 in the following list ```python my_list = [1,3,5,7,10,15]```